 The world has become more and more dynamic and changing.
 Not only changes in the industry but also different kinds of crises like COVID-19 influenced skills that are needed in the current world (Bremer & Maertens, 2021).
-Today's world is volatile, uncertain, complex, and ambiguous, so organizations and employees are interested in ways of developing skills in the VUCA environment (Horstmeyer, 2020).
-It is crucial to achieve a good job post in the labor market by employees, and build competitive advantages for companies.
-This is made possible by the skills that are needed now and in the future.
+Today's world is volatile, uncertain, complex, and ambiguous, so organizations, as well as employees, should be interested in ways of developing skills in the VUCA environment (Horstmeyer, 2020).
+It is crucial to achieve a good job post in the labor market or build competitive advantages by companies as well through needed skills.

 As researchers underlined "The challenge is the inclusion of future trends, specifically the ability to forecast new skills or combinations of existing skills" (Telukdarie et al., 2021).
-Therefore, this short paper is focused on skills that are necessary to develop among workers in the labor market today and in the future.
-Often there are called digital skills.
-There are two main trends in defining digital skills in the literature.
-The first is related to technical skills like operating a computer and browsing the internet (Bhandari et al., 2021).
-Other future technical essential skills identified by researchers (Arcelay et al., 2021, Akyazi et al., 2022) are following: digital literacy, machine learning, artificial intelligence, human-robot collaboration, continuous learning, virtual reality and augmented reality, cloud technologies, cybersecurity.
-The second trend is focused on social-oriented and non-technical skills like communication, critical thinking, or problem-solving skills (Etheridge et al., 2021).
+Therefore, this short paper is focused on skills that are necessary to develop among workers in the labor market today and in the future, often there are called digital skills.
+It is possible to see two main trends in defining digital skills in the literature.
+The first is related to technical skills like operating a computer and browsings the internet (Bhandari et al., 2021) the e following: digital literacy, machine learning, artificial intelligence, human-robot collaboration, continuous learning, virtual reality and augmented reality, cloud technologies, or cybersecurity.
+The second trend is oriented toward non-technical skills like communication, critical thinking, or problem-solving skills (Etheridge et al., 2021).

 This short paper aims to create a big picture of research about digital skills.
 Based on this big picture it is possible to identify which areas of research are explored.
-Moreover, it is possible to identify the main research gap and formulate recommendations for future theoretical as well as empirical research.
-Because of dynamic changes and the development of digital technology, digital skills have become an urgent topic.
+Moreover, based on this big picture it is possible to identify the main research gap and formulate recommendations for future theoretical as well as empirical research.

+Because of digital technology, digital skills have become an extraordinarily urgent topic.
 Society has to face new challenges, therefore the need to learn future skills is underlined by managers from businesses as well as researchers (Kotsiou et al., 2022).